kaecirr/EZone_Navigation_Android/README.md

 This section will discuss the user interface mock-ups.
 The shape and colour of the screens are not reflective of the final product.
 These mock-ups are designed to represent the general placement of buttons and show the basic functionalities of what we aim to deliver

+For more details (gifs, source code, etc) see the github page.

 <p align="center">
   <img width="931" height="810" src="https://github.com/kaecirr/EZone_Navigation_Android/blob/master/gifs/button%20func.png">
 </p>